 Supporting transitioning staff with outplacement services is a worthwhile strategy.
 It can help to retain remaining staff, protect an organisation’s corporate reputation and provide a valuable service to former employees.
 If you can select the right outplacement provider today, you will maximise the return on investment for both your organisation and former employees receiving the service.

 When you are considering investing in outplacement services, here are five suggestions to help you select an outplacement provider that is right for your organisation and its specific culture.

 Outplacement provider recommendations

 Ask contacts for their recommendations for a company to use.
 Organisations like professional bodies or other trusted authorities may also have recommendations.

 Select the right services

 Have an initial meeting with the company – this should be free.
-Ask what programs and resources are available.
+Ask what career transition programs and job search resources are available.
 This will give you an insight into the company as well as key information about their services and customer profile.

 Choose support model

 Decide whether your organisation will benefit from a service delivery model based on group workshops, in-depth one-to-one individual outplacement, or a mixture of both.
 Glide Outplacement offers both models, at times and locations to suit the participants.
-We also offer online support.
+We also offer remote and online career transition support.